argp/ecc-lib-wince/README.md

-ecc-lib-wince - a WinCE port of ECC-LIB
+# ecc-lib-wince - a WinCE port of ECC-LIB
-Patroklos Argyroudis <_ at domain argp.gr>

-Introduction
+## Introduction

 This is a collection of the files that I modified in order to get ECC-LIB (version 2.0) to compile for Windows CE.
 Since ECC-LIB requires the GNU